stiftimann/course-collaboration-travel-plans/README.md

 # Travel Destinations

-This is a simple app to keep track of destinations or nice places I'd like to visit.
+This is a simple app to keep track of destinations / nice places I'd like to visit.